 Welcome to the Lifejacket Safety Rules Victoria article by FishingMad.
-Lifejackets are an essential safety item which one day might save your life.
+Lifejackets are an essential safety item that one day might save your life.
 There are different rules and categories of lifejackets which can be quite confusing.
 The purpose of this article is to walk you through the different types of lifejackets, and the various rules around usage requirements.
-Please feel free to download this Victoria Recreational Boating Safety Handbook 2020 edition to familiarise yourself with current rules and regulation.
+Please feel free to download this Victoria Recreational Boating Safety Handbook 2020 edition to familiarise yourself with current rules and regulations.

 Even experienced boaters can be confused by lifejacket requirements